 Sub-section 1(2) stated:

-This Act shall apply to West Malaysia only.
+This Act shall apply to West Malaysia and the Federal Territories (including FT Labuan) only.

 Scope of Coverage.